 Director of International Student and Scholar Services

 I have my Master of Arts in Teaching English as a Second Language (TESL) and a Bachelor of Science in special education for the visually impaired and elementary education.
+I am working on an Ed.
+D. in Teaching and Learning with an emphasis in Adult Education.
 I have been teaching college-level English language learners since 2007 and have been teaching English to students of all ages and levels since 2005.
 I have extensive experience presenting at local and international TESOL conferences on a variety of topics.
 I also contribute to Earlham’s comparative languages & linguistics (CLL) major and co-convene the Teaching English to Speakers of Other Languages (TESOL) minor in preparing individuals for future careers in language teaching.
 Since arriving at Earlham in 2014, I have added the role, knowledge and duties of international student advising to my repertoire, assisting students on F-1 visas throughout their four-year journeys.
 I have a passion for fostering student success in as many ways as possible.

 Senior Career Coach